colinwilson/lotusdocs.dev/content/docs/guides/features/flexsearch.md

 ### Maximum number of results

-You can control the maximum number of results presented for a search via the `maxResult` parameter:
+You can control the maximum number of results presented per a search via the `maxResult` parameter:

 - **`<number>`** - Maximum number of results displayed in the suggestions box for a search query.
 The default is `5`.